Clastify logo

 HL • Paper 1B

-Use the P–V data to determine the work done by the gas.
+Use the adiabatic model to calculate the final pressure of the gas.

 Question 35